btnguyenPersonal/edit/tasks.md

 - add python formatting
 - have cib ciB work for multi-line brackets
 - ciw dot command not working correctly
-- when not in typing restrict to have cursor not pass last character
 - add multi-line searches
 - need to fix the crap with onlyMotions, every motion should work all the same and not have jank logic (maybe separate out motions into it's own thing?)
     - have isMotion() can't be too broken?